 \section{Related Work}

-\paragraph{Socially-Aware Navigation.} Socially/Human Aware representations and models have been studied by several researchers in the field of robotics, computer vision and human social behavior analysis~\cite{survey1}.
-Some works focused on collision avoidance algorithms that, similarly to earlier models like ORCA~\cite{orca} or RVO~\cite{rvo}, try to enable collaborative, collision-free navigation of non-communicating agents in a shared space.
-Modern approaches employ Deep Reinforcement Learning (DeepRL) to learn a motion policy that can produce a safe path to a goal for every agent, by enabling efficient online prediction of future states of its neighbours~\cite{cadrl, learned}.
+\mypara{Embodied Navigation.} In the last few years, there has been growing interest in studying indoor navigation in an embodied setting~\cite{deitke2022retrospectives}.
+This was mainly possible thanks to large-scale datasets consisting of 3D indoor environments~\cite{chang2017matterport, shen2021igibson, ramakrishnan2021habitat}, and to simulators that allow researchers to simulate navigation inside these 3D environments~\cite{savva2019habitat, shen2021igibson, kolve2017ai2}.
+To study embodied AI, many tasks~\cite{anderson2018evaluation} were proposed including: PointGoal Navigation~\cite{wijmans2019dd}, ObjectGoal Navigation~\cite{batra2020objectnav}, Embodied Question Answering~\cite{eqa_matterport}, and Vision and Language Navigation (VLN)~\cite{anderson2018vision, krantz2020beyond}.
+To tackle these problems, where an agent operates in static, single-agent environments, modular approaches were proposed~\cite{campari2022online, chaplot2020neural, chaplot2020object, ramakrishnan2022poni}, exploiting SLAM, Path Planning and exploration strategies, and end-to-end RL-trained policies~\cite{multion, partsey2022mapping, ye2020auxiliary, campari2020exploiting, ye2021auxiliary}, without exploiting any explicit map.

+In this paper, we focus on the Embodied Social Navigation Task~\cite{perez2021robot}, where the agent has to navigate in environments with moving humans.
+This task was introduced in the iGibson~\cite{xia2020interactive} SocialNav challenge.
+SocialNav adds new challenges to visual navigation since modeling of human movements are required to avoid collisions.
+Modular approaches relying on static maps are harder to adapt in this context since humans are constantly moving and therefore harder to track.

-Other works explicitly tackle the problem of motion planning and navigation in environments with dynamic obstacles~\cite{mpdyn} and/or humans~\cite{socialforces, sa-cadrl, social-graph, socialattention}. \cite{sa-cadrl} employs collision avoidance algorithms like CADRL~\cite{cadrl} and introduces common-sense social rules to reduce uncertainty while minimizing the risk of incurring in the Freezing Robot Problem~\cite{freeze}. \cite{socialforces, socialattention}, instead, try to model human-agent interaction using techniques like Spatio-temporal graph~\cite{social-graph}.
-These methods have been widely tested on minimalist simulation environments that provide complete knowledge and simple obstacles and often assume collaboration between moving agents.
-Limited tests have been conducted on real-world scenarios, but they often require a large set of sensors for free-space detection, mapping obstacles, and sensing humans~\cite{sa-cadrl}.
+\mypara{Socially-Aware Navigation.} Socially (or human) aware representations and models have been studied by researchers in robotics, computer vision and human social behavior analysis~\cite{survey1}.
+Work on collision-free multi-agent navigation~\cite{orca,rvo,cadrl,learned} and navigation in dynamic environments~\cite{mpdyn} has been extended to navigation in the presence of humans~\cite{guzzi2013human, socialforces, sa-cadrl, social-graph, socialattention}. \citet{sa-cadrl} employs collision avoidance algorithms like CADRL~\cite{cadrl} and introduces common-sense social rules to reduce uncertainty while minimizing the risk of incurring in the Freezing Robot Problem~\cite{freeze}.
+Other work~\cite{socialforces, socialattention}, attempt to model human-agent interaction using techniques like Spatio-temporal graph~\cite{social-graph}.
+These methods have been typically tested on minimalist simulation environments that provide complete knowledge with simple obstacles and often assume collaboration between moving agents.
+In contrast, we focus on SocialNav in large indoor environments, where the environment is unknown during test time.